-- "Forest products processing activity" means an activity, conducted at a facility that converts raw logs to finished products; - (2) "No direct financial interest" means that no more than 10 percent of the petitioner's gross income is derived from timber or ownership in a timber products processing facility.
-Ownership in a timber products processing facility does not include the ownership of stock in a publicly held corpo-ration; - (3) "OFRI" means the Oregon Forest Resources Institute; - (4) "OFRI voter registration list" means the list compiled by the State Forester under OAR 629-065-0100 and 629-065-0200 which shows all persons qualified to vote in OFRI elections; - (5) "Producer" means a producer of forest products and includes any person, partnership, association, corporation, cooperative or other business entity including all affiliates and subsidiaries, actively and directly involved in growing, harvesting or producing timber or timber products, who has paid Forest Products Harvest Tax under ORS 321.005 to 321.185 in at least one of the five years preceding the election; "producer" does not include landowners who meet the require-ments of ORS 526.610 (2)(b). - (6) "Producers organization" means a bona fide organization that represents producers of timber or timber products, or organizations representing landowners who meet the requirements of ORS 526.610 (2)(b), a majority of whose members reside in Oregon and whose objectives include public policy participation in statewide issues affecting timber and the timber industry in Oregon.
-A bona fide organization is one which has a charter, bylaws, membership requirements and which conducts meetings on a regular basis.
-Organi-zations meeting this definition include: Northwest Forestry Association, Oregon Forest Industries Council, Oregon Small Woodlands Association, Associated Oregon Loggers, Southern Oregon Timber Industries Association, Douglas Timber Operators and Western Hardwood Association; - (7) "Qualified voter" means a producer or small woodland owner of between 100 and 2,000 acres of forest land who has no direct financial interest in any forest processing activity placed on the OFRI voter registration list by the State Forester; - (8) "State Forester" means the State Forester or the State Forester's designee; - (9) "Timber" means wood of a tree species acceptable for reforestation under the Forest Practices Act, ORS 527.610 to 527.730, and measured in board feet in the ordinary course of business and common practice of the timber industry.
+(1) "Forest products processing activity" means an activity, conducted at a facility that converts raw logs to finished products;

+(2) "No direct financial interest" means that no more than 10 percent of the petitioner's gross income is derived from timber or ownership in a timber products processing facility.
+Ownership in a timber products processing facility does not include the ownership of stock in a publicly held corporation;

+(3) "OFRI" means the Oregon Forest Resources Institute;

+(4) "OFRI voter registration list" means the list compiled by the State Forester under OAR 629-065-0100 and 629-065-0200 which shows all persons qualified to vote in OFRI elections;

+(5) "Producer" means a producer of forest products and includes any person, partnership, association, corporation, cooperative or other business entity ,including all affiliates and subsidiaries, actively and directly involved in growing, harvesting or producing timber or timber products, who has paid Forest Products Harvest Tax under ORS 321.005 to 321.185 in at least one of the five years preceding the election; "producer" does not include landowners who meet the requirements of ORS 526.610 (2)(b).

+(6) "Producers organization" means a bona fide organization that represents producers of timber or timber products, or organizations representing landowners who meet the requirements of ORS 526.610 (2)(b), a majority of whose members reside in Oregon and whose objectives include public policy participation in statewide issues affecting timber and the timber industry in Oregon.
+A bona fide organization is one which has a charter, by-laws, membership requirements and which conducts meetings on a regular basis.
+Organization, Oregon Forest Industries Council, Oregon Small Woodlands Association, Associated Oregon Loggers, Southern Oregon Timber Industries Association, Douglas Timber Operators and Western Hardwood Association;

+(7) "Qualified voter" means a producer or small woodland owner of between 100 and 2,000 acres of forest land who has no direct financial interest in any forest processing activity placed on the OFRI voter registration list by the State Forester;

+(8) "State Forester" means the State Forester or the State Forester's designee;

+(9) "Timber" means wood of a tree species acceptable for reforestation under the Forest Practices Act, ORS 527.610 to 527.730, and measured in board feet in the ordinary course of business and common practice of the timber industry.
 The wood may be growing or dead, mature or immature, standing or down.
-"Timber" does not include Christmas trees as that term is defined in ORS 215.203 or 321.267; - (10) "Timber products" means a commodity which is the result of growing, harvesting or proces-sing timber and is measured in board feet in the ordinary course of business and common practice of the timber industry. - [ED.
-NOTE: The text of Temporary Rules is not printed in the Oregon Administrative Rules Compilation.
-Copies may be obtained from the adopting agency or the Secretary of State.
+"Timber" does not include Christmas trees as that term is defined in ORS 215.203 or 321.267;

+(10) "Timber products" means a commodity which is the result of growing, harvesting or processing timber and is measured in board feet in the ordinary course of business and common practice of the timber industry.